 Biography

 Writing in 1973, Monique Lévi-Strauss described Sheila Hicks’s (b.
-Hastings, Nebraska, 1934) life as ‘a tissue of threads woven together on purpose or through chance, fertile encounters’.
+1934, Hastings, Nebraska) life as ‘a tissue of threads woven together on purpose or through chance, fertile encounters’.
 While decades have passed since Lévi-Strauss offered this overview, her words remain continually relevant.
-Since the 1970s, Hicks has established herself as one of the most distinctive artists of her generation.
-Working to manoeuvre colour, texture and form, the Paris-based artist has produced a rich and complex body of large-scale bas-reliefs, sculptures and installations that indulge in material tactility and the collective experience of space.
+Since the 1960s, Hicks has established herself as one of the most distinctive and consequential artists of her generation.
+Her significance rests on a pioneering practice that transformed fibre into fine art, the extraordinary longevity of her career, and the sustained institutional recognition her work has attracted across seven decades.
+She has received numerous distinctions, including the Chevalier de la Légion d’Honneur in France and the US Department of State Medal of Arts.

-Hicks was born in Hastings, Nebraska, in 1934, but she was nomadic from an early age: growing up in the Midwest during the Depression, her father spent much of his time on the road. (‘I always say I grew up in a car’, she told Artforum in 2019.)
-From 1954–59, Hicks studied painting with Josef Albers at Yale School of Art; during this time, she attended art historian George Kubler’s class on pre-Columbian art and archeology.
+Hicks was born in Hastings, Nebraska, in 1934, but she was nomadic from an early age: growing up in the Midwest during the Depression, her father spent much of his time on the road.
+‘I always say I grew up in a car’, she told Artforum in 2019.
+From 1954–59, Hicks studied painting with Josef Albers at Yale School of Art and was personally mentored by Anni Albers, placing her at the centre of the Bauhaus lineage as it took root in America.
+During this time, she also attended art historian George Kubler’s class on pre-Columbian art and archaeology.
 ‘I was interested in how the pre-Incas structured thought with threads, with lines’, she told Jennifer Higgie in 2015.
 ‘The richness of the pre-Incaic textile language is the most complex of any textile culture in history’.

-Hicks is at her most recognisable when producing monumental hangings, tapestries, bas-reliefs and sculptures: The Questioning Column (2016), first installed at the entrance of the 2016 Sydney Biennale, rose to over 7 metres; Escalade Beyond Chromatic Lands, presented at the 2017 Venice Biennale, saw an avalanche of synthetic, brilliantly colored bales piled up to the ceiling of the Arsenale.
+Hicks is at her most recognisable when producing monumental hangings, tapestries, bas-reliefs and sculptures.
+The Questioning Column (2016), first installed at the entrance of the 2016 Sydney Biennale, rose to over seven metres; Escalade Beyond Chromatic Lands, presented at the 2017 Venice Biennale, saw an avalanche of synthetic, brilliantly coloured bales piled up to the ceiling of the Arsenale.
 For the 2020 iteration of the Nuit Blanche festival in Paris, Hicks suspended a luminous constellation of comets from the colonnades connecting the Musée d’Art Moderne de Paris and the Palais de Tokyo, an architectural reminder of the fleeting nature of lived experience.

-On a contrasting scale, Hicks’s intimate minimes allow a valuable glimpse into the artist’s habitual, incessant making process, as well as her enduring interest in construction and material relationships.
-The works are exemplary of the fact that, for Hicks, spectacle is never the sole ambition.
-Regardless of scale, hers is a project of tactility, sensuality, hapticity; of felt connection and the communication thereof.
-‘Hands, eyes, brain’, notes Hicks, ‘it’s the magic triangulation.
-It comes from passion, heart and intellect inseparably cemented to your times and to your emotional experiences’.
+For Hicks, spectacle is never the sole ambition.
+Regardless of scale, hers is a project of tactility, sensuality and hapticity; of felt connection and the communication thereof.
+As Hicks notes: ‘Hands, eyes, brain — it’s the magic triangulation.
+It comes from passion, heart and intellect inseparably cemented to your times and to your emotional experiences.’

 Works